johnalanwoods/XMR-Ticker-2.0/README.md

 * BTC prices are neatly rounded to 6 dp
 * There is a completely new alert/trigger system, so you can set alerts to show in Notification Centre when the price hits certain values! <— Took a while to implement!
 * Portfolio tracking in USD!
 (XMR Ticker shows your total balance in USD after you tell it how many coins you have)
+* Everything Saves!
+Including Alerts that are set.
+Automatically whenever the app is quit 👍